 Women have made significant progress in gaining autonomy.
 Even as breadwinners, women sometimes appear subservient to men when it comes to handling finances.
-A combination of lack of confidence and experience in long term planning may be at play.
-Full financial independence remains elusive for many women.
-The assertion over their own financial accounts will provide women with greater autonomy, money management skills and confidence over their financial future.
-Its 2020 and it is time!
+A combination of lack of confidence and experience in long-term planning may be at play.
+Complete financial independence remains elusive for many women.
+The assertion over their own financial accounts will provide women with greater autonomy, money management skills, and confidence over their financial future.
+It’s 2021, and it is time!

 With a passion for investing and personal finance, I began The Cents of Money to help and teach others.
 My experience as an equity analyst, professor, and mom provide me with unique insights about money and wealth creation and a desire to share with you.